andreadev-it/neorg-better-captures/README.md

 inner heading content.
-This could be fixed in a future release by adding the necessary heading terminators (`---`) before the captured text, based on how many levels it has to terminate, but right now, you will have to do it by hand.
+This could be fixed in a future release by adding the necessary heading terminators (`---`) before the captured text, based on how many levels it has to terminate, but right now you will have to do it by hand.